-What’s most impressive about the Meteora Orthodox Monasteries, a UNESCO World Heritage site in a remote corner of Greece, is that they were built atop impossibly high stone pinnacles, at a time when there were no machines to help in the construction.
-Some attribute their existence to divine intervention, but whatever made them possible, I can’t think of better examples of how determination trumps logic, of how faith can actually move mountains.
+What’s most impressive about the Meteora Orthodox Monasteries – a UNESCO World Heritage site in a remote corner of Greece – is that they were built atop impossibly high stone pinnacles, at a time when no machines were available to help.
+Some even attribute their existence to divine intervention.
+But whatever made them possible, I can’t think of better examples of how determination trumps logic, of how faith can actually move mountains (or build on top of them).
 People who have visited Meteora say that being face to face with the monasteries almost touching the sky was a “humbling experience”.
 I couldn’t wait to check it out.

 The Meteora rock formation, in the geographic middle of the Attica province, is near a town called Kalambaka, 217 miles north of Athens.
-My friend Margo and I were already in the capital, and were going to rent a car to go there.
-We changed our plan when the concierge at the Hermes Hotel pointed out that all road signs would be in Greek only.
+My friend Margo and I were already in the capital and had planned to rent a car to go there.
+But we changed our plan when the concierge at the Hermes Hotel pointed out that all road signs would be in Greek only.
 Also, she added, the car rental agencies in Greece require international driver’s licenses, which neither of us had.